Line-out (rugby union): Position of line-out

 Where the line-out is taken depends on the manner in which the ball was played into touch.
 If it is kicked directly into touch, without first landing in the field-of-play or touching the referee or an opponent who is not in touch, the line-out is formed in line with the spot from where it was kicked, with two exceptions: if the kick was a penalty kick or if the kicker had at least one foot on or behind his own 22-metre line, the line-out is formed at the spot where the ball crossed the touch-line.
 In all other cases, the line-out is formed at the spot where the ball crossed the touch-line, except that if this spot is within 5 metres of the goal-line, the line-out is formed on the 5-metre line.
 A line-out is also awarded if a player in possession of the ball crosses or touches the touchline whilst still in possession of the ball.

 A player in the line-out will attempt either to catch the ball or to knock it back to a "receiver", a player from their own side (often the scrum-half but sometimes another forward) who is standing close to the line-out on their side of the pitch and in a position to receive such a ball.
 Each team may have, at most, one receiver at a line-out.

-Players not forming part of the line-out, or acting as receiver, must stay at least 11 yd behind the line at which the line-out is formed until the line-out is over; the only exception is if the line-out is formed within 10 metres of a team's goal-line, when they need only retreat behind the goal-line.
+Players not forming part of the line-out, or acting as receiver, must stay at least 11 yd behind the line at which the line-out is formed until the line-out is over; the only exception is if the line-out is formed within 11 yards of a team's goal-line, when they need only retreat behind the goal-line.
 A line-out ends when the ball, or a player carrying it, leaves the line-out, or, if a ruck or maul is formed at the line-out, when all the feet of all the players forming the ruck or maul move beyond the line of touch.